Skip to main content

 5. Under How do you want to receive this notification?, select Email.

-6. Click Add.
+6. Click Add notification.

-What the notification includes
+What the completion alert includes

 • Project name